juliosantosjob/Appium-Selenide/README.md

 #### Execution

-- To run the project, access the "docs" folder and follow the Execute.md file step by step.
+- To run the project, access the "docs" folder and follow the step by step presented in the Execute.md file.

 #### Tools used for project development: